RN Bank is the Finance Company of Renault-Nissan-Mitsubishi Alliance in Russia.

 The Bank concentrates its efforts on two main business directions: consumer auto loans for Alliance’s brands cars and Alliance’s dealer financing, actively supplementing them with additional financial services.

-On February 28, 2019, the Analytical Credit Rating Agency (ACRA) raised the Bank's rating to the maximum level based on the national scale – «AAA(RU)», the forecast is "Stable".
-Ratings of Bank’s bonds were increase to "AAA(RU)" level respectively.
+On February 15, 2021, the Analytical Credit Rating Agency (ACRA) affirmed the Bank's rating at the level «AAA(RU)» based on the national scale, the forecast is "Stable".
+Ratings of Bank’s bond issues were affirmed at the "AAA(RU)" level respectively.

 High level of investment reliability of the Bank proved by rating agencies and financial market participants contributes to funding costs reduction allowing to design most attractive financial offers for its customers.